 They may make fine cake fillings, but once you’ve had the real thing, there is no substitute for Real Chocolate Mousse.

-Trust me when I tell you, once you taste this chocolate mousse, you’ll never be happy with the imitators.
+Trust me when I tell you that once you taste this chocolate mousse, you’ll never be satisfied with imitators.

 Let’s start by gathering the ingredients we need to make Chocolate Mousse.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+In Chef’s Speak, this is called mise en Place, which translates to “everything in its Place.”

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.